BuvinJT/distbuilder/docs/LowLevel.md

 Other customizations which need to be made must be applied post merge.

 If a `subDirName` value is provided, that will be used to name the nested directory.
-If ommited, the child's package name will be used (or a truncated version of that if the child and parent share a common package name "prefix").
-If the source package has a  `subDirName` attribute, that detail will be overidden by this nesting.
+If omitted, the child's package name will be used (or a truncated version of that if the child and parent share a common package name "prefix").
+If the source package has a  `subDirName` attribute, that detail will be overridden by this nesting.
 I.e. this will *NOT* nest the content two levels deep.

 This function ultimately consolidates the package items in the list and returns